jftuga/less-Windows/README.md

 # less-Windows
 GNU [less](https://en.wikipedia.org/wiki/Less_\(Unix\)) compiled for Windows 10

+# May 6, 2020 - I have discovered that colors do not work correctly in this version, use the Master branch instead.

 32-bit Windows 10 binaries for `less.exe` and `lesskey.key` are provided on the [Releases Page](https://github.com/jftuga/less-Windows/releases).

 ___